furioncycle/flaked/README.md

 ```
 nixos-install --root /mnt --flake /mnt/etc/nixos#<host>
 ```

-### Optimized deployment via script

-- Use the included deployment script on an Arch or NixOS system to:
-  - Add remove new hosts and templates
-  - Update Flake
-  - Update running system
-  - Generate SSH Key and AGE keys per host
-  - Update host / repository secrets
-  - Remotely install a new system based on configuration via SSH
-  - Build locally and remotely update an in place system via SSH

 ### Configuring a system

 Features are toggleable via the `host` configuration options.
 Have a look insie the `modules/nixos` folder for options available.